JavaScript Execution Context

 JavaScript developers do not pay attention much on internals of JavaScript execution, namely execution context.
 Even experienced JavaScript developers may lack necessary knowledge about execution context.
 Nevertheless, concept of execution context is simple.
 It consists of details for the environment of a function that is executed.
-To make execution context more clear, we will try to give some insight for understanding of execution context.
+To make execution context more clear, we will try to give some insight and a concrete mental model for understanding of execution context.

-First of all, there are two types of execution context : first one is the global and second one is the functional.
-Global context can be accessed from anywhere in the program while functional context can be accessed by function itself and inner functions of it.
-Accessing parent function context results in Scope Chains, which is ability to access scope of calling function.
+First of all, there are two types of execution context, which determine how and where code is evaluated, the first one is the global and the second one is the functional.
+Global context can be accessed from anywhere in the program and represents the base execution environment created when the JavaScript engine starts, while functional context can be accessed by function itself and inner functions of it and is created every time a function is invoked.
+Accessing parent function context results in Scope Chains, a core JavaScript mechanism, which is ability to access scope of calling function by walking outward through nested execution contexts.
 Let’s examine global and functional context with an example.

 //global context